pachyderm/pachyderm/doc/docs/1.12.x/hub/hub_getting_started.md

 !!!
 Note
       While Pachyderm maintains a few clusters that are instantly available, none may be available during periods of high traffic.
-If you see your cluster is in a *starting* state, you might have to wait a few minutes for it to be ready.
+If you see your workspace is in a *starting* state, you might have to wait a few minutes for it to be ready.

 ## 2- Install pachctl
-Hub enables you to access your cluster through Pachyderm CLI `pachctl` and the web interface called the Dashboard.
+Hub enables you to access your workspace through Pachyderm CLI `pachctl` and the web interface called the Dashboard.
 Although you can perform most simple actions directly in the Dashboard, `pachctl` provides full functionality.
 Most likely, you will use